Spone/missive/README.md

 user = User.where(admin: true).first
 list = Missive::List.first

-# Make sure the User has an associated Missive::Sender
+# Make sure the User has an associated Missive::Sender:
+# - if one exists with the same email, associate it
+# - else create a new sender with the same email
+# then assign them the provided name
 user.init_sender(name: user.full_name)
-# This is equivalent to:
-user.sender = Missive::Sender.new(email: user.email, name: user.full_name)

 # Make them the default sender for a list
 user.sent_lists << list